Can You Go to Jail For Not Paying a Title Loan?

 Repossession is harmful in many ways.
 For example, if the car was your primary means of transport, then the impact can be significant.
 Again, it’s not good for your credit.
 Once the vehicle is repossessed, it reflects on the credit report and may stay for seven years.
 And don’t forget the added costs – penalties, sale costs, etc., that you’ll have to pay in addition to the principal amount and interest.

-All these can be avoided by addressing the problem early.
+All these can avoid by addressing the problem early.
 Once you hit a rough patch financially and it becomes apparent you won’t service the loan on time; you can approach your lender for refinancing.
 You can also do some legwork and research on financiers who may be offering better terms and inquire whether they can do a buyout.

 Whichever option you choose, request a repayment plan that fits your financial situation, so you can keep up with the repayments as they fall due.

 As much as you cannot go to jail over a title loan, default has a load of negative consequences.
-For example, interrupted transportation, negative credit, additional costs are all negative occurrences that follow default on a title loan.
+For example, interrupted transportation, negative credit, and additional costs are all negative occurrences that follow default on a title loan.
 Hence, it’s essential to avoid getting into this situation by communicating with your lender early whenever you’re having repayment challenges.
 Alternatively, you can arrange for refinancing and get a new, more flexible facility.

 This article was brought to you by TFC Title Loans, we try to bring to you the most informative information.
 If you are interested in getting a title loan near me, we are able to help you with our large referral network.